abinj/OpenNLP_Examples/README.md

     The trained openNLP model "en-token.bin" used for this operation.

+**Name Finder**

+    By its name, name finder just finds names in the context.
+    It accepts an array of strings, and find the names inside, So need to tokenize the input data first.

 NOTES : All the required trained models are included in this repo, only need to provide proper path to the files.